 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Community Guy - Latest Comments in The shelf life of a community worker</title><link>http://communityguy.disqus.com/</link><description></description><language>en</language><lastBuildDate>Fri, 21 Dec 2007 00:03:01 -0000</lastBuildDate><item><title>Re: The shelf life of a community worker</title><link>http://www.communityguy.com/1229/the-shelf-life-of-a-community-worker/#comment-1465599</link><description>Jake, I would say this equation works for most people/positions that look to engage new challenges and make real change.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Community Guy - Latest Comments in The shelf life of a community worker</title><link>http://communityguy.disqus.com/</link><description></description><atom:link href="https://communityguy.disqus.com/the_shelf_life_of_a_community_worker/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Fri, 21 Dec 2007 00:03:01 -0000</lastBuildDate><item><title>Re: The shelf life of a community worker</title><link>http://www.communityguy.com/?p=1229#comment-1465599</link><description>&lt;p&gt;Jake, I would say this equation works for most people/positions that look to engage new challenges and make real change.
 There are definitely cases of people staying in a position for decades and effecting real change and doing great work, but I would say in general the lure of new challenges and new opportunities will pull the best and brightest out into the daylight every 4-6 years.
-Just enough time to get up and running but not become burnt-out.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">jharr</dc:creator><pubDate>Fri, 21 Dec 2007 00:03:01 -0000</pubDate></item><item><title>Re: The shelf life of a community worker</title><link>http://www.communityguy.com/1229/the-shelf-life-of-a-community-worker/#comment-1465598</link><description>Thanks Jake...I have a feeling you and I will be talking a lot!&lt;br&gt;&lt;br&gt;sean</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Sean ODriscoll</dc:creator><pubDate>Thu, 20 Dec 2007 23:51:03 -0000</pubDate></item></channel></rss>
+Just enough time to get up and running but not become burnt-out.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">jharr</dc:creator><pubDate>Fri, 21 Dec 2007 00:03:01 -0000</pubDate></item><item><title>Re: The shelf life of a community worker</title><link>http://www.communityguy.com/?p=1229#comment-1465598</link><description>&lt;p&gt;Thanks Jake...I have a feeling you and I will be talking a lot!&lt;/p&gt;&lt;p&gt;sean&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Sean ODriscoll</dc:creator><pubDate>Thu, 20 Dec 2007 23:51:03 -0000</pubDate></item></channel></rss>